mordori/Philosophers/README.md

 > [!NOTE]
 > ## 🔡 Input
-The program expects four arguments, with optional fifth one in the form of
+The program expects four arguments, with an optional fifth one.

+The time inputs are in milliseconds.
 ``` bash
 ./philo `number_of_philos` `time_to_die` `time_to_eat` `time_to_sleep` (optional)`number_of_meals`
 ```